uio-bmi/immuneML/docs/source/galaxy/galaxy_train_ml_models.rst

   Furthermore, the folder contains the complete YAML specification file for the immuneML run, the HTML output and a log file.

 - optimal_ml_settings.zip: a .zip file containing the raw files for the optimal trained ML settings (ML model, encoding, and optionally preprocessing steps).
-This .zip file can subsequently be used as an input when :ref:`applying previously trained ML models to a new AIRR dataset in Galaxy <How to apply previously trained ML models to a new AIRR dataset in Galaxy>`
+This .zip file can subsequently be used as an input when applying previously trained ML models to a new dataset.
+Currently, this can only be done locally using the command-line interface.